devnull-cz/c-prog-lang/modules/structures.md

 ## Basics

-- collection of one or more objects, possibly of different types, grouped together under a single name
+- collection of one or more members, possibly of different types, grouped together under a single name

-- structures permit group of related objects to be treated as a unit (precursor to a class in Object Oriented Programming)
+- structures permit group of related members to be treated as a unit (precursor to a class in Object Oriented Programming)

 - structures can contain other structures